 Our Committment To Sharing Knowledge

 Maribeth is passionate about sharing her wealth of knowledge in the area of dance medicine to as many dancers, health professionals and dance educators as possible.
 She and her staff offer informational and interactive lectures and workshops.
 These programs offer a better understanding of the "science behind the art of dancing" and how it is incorporated into treating the dancer patient.

 We also have been offering outreach to gymnastics programs, please contact our office for more information.

 Maribeth has offered professional lectures at IADMS, Boston Children’s Hospital Annual Dance Medicine Symposium, and the New Hampshire Musculoskeletal Institute (NMHI) Annual Symposium.

-Dance studio workshops are very hands-on, tailored to the needs of the group she is addressing regardless of age or level of dance training.
+Dance studio workshops are hands-on, tailored to the needs of the group she is addressing regardless of age or level of dance training.
 She is able to offer dance educators tools for understanding the connection between muscle use and desired technique.
 Dancers are offered easily understood explanations of how to best take care of their body in and out of dance.
-She offers sound advice regarding the physiological milestones required to progress in dance technique and in particular progression to pointe work.
+Sound advice is offered regarding the physiological milestones required to progress in dance technique including progression to pointe work.